-By Cindy Hounsell, JD, President of Wiser, Mary Beth Franklin, CFP®, and Betty Meredith, CFA, CFP®, CRC®, President of Int’l Retirement Resource Center
+Cindy Hounsell, JD, President of Wiser, Mary Beth Franklin, CFP®, Betty Meredith, CFA, CFP®, CRC®, President of Int’l Retirement Resource Center and Shelley Giordano, Chair of the Funding Longevity Task Force

 Most people are familiar with the issues that are unique to women.
 We’re talking about some issues that may be less familiar.